bentomhall/nih-system/homebrewery/classes/5e-classes.md

 *Charisma (Deception) Advanced Skill Trick*

-As a bonus action, you swap places with one willing creature within 5 feet of you.
+As a reaction when you are targeted by an attack or ability that only targets you, you swap places with one willing creature within 5 feet of you.
+They become the target of the ability.
 This movement does not provoke opportunity attacks.
 Once you do so, you cannot do so again during that same encounter or for one minute, whichever is shorter.

 #### Befriend Wild Animal